yuliu316316/VDMUFusion/README.md

 This package contains the source code which is associated with the following paper:

 Yu Shi, Yu Liu, Juan Cheng, Z. Jane.
-Wang, Xun Chen, "VDMUFusion: A Versatile Diffusion Model-Based Unsupervised Framework for Image Fusion", submitted to IEEE Transactions on Image Processing, 2024. (under review, second round)
+Wang, and Xun Chen, "VDMUFusion: A Versatile Diffusion Model-Based Unsupervised Framework for Image Fusion", submitted to IEEE Transactions on Image Processing, 2024. (under review, second round)

 Edited by Yu Shi.